leaktk/docs/ARCHITECTURE.md

 needed to be sent over HTTP, a server component could be spun up that wraps a scanner pool to handle requests and responses.

-### Enrichers & Filters
+### Analyzers

-Enrichers take scan results and add extra information, such as tags, to indicate that the leak has been verified or they can add new fields for additional context.
-An enricher MAY add fields or modify them but SHOULD NOT remove fields.

-Filters are mainly for deduping scan results over time, but any kind of filter that takes a scan result and optionally returns a scan result can be added.
-Filters may also remove items from lists, for example they may remove alert tags if additional analysis indicates the result is a false positive.

-These two are grouped together because a the same bit of code could act as both a filter and as an enricher.
+Analyzers take scan results, analyze them, and generate alerts.
+They may verify leaks, filter existing items out, add/remove tags from the alerts, etc.

+An alert SHOULD have all of the same fields as a scan result, but an analyzer MAY alter the information in a field.
+It MAY also add additional fields.

+An analyzer MAY not generate an alert for a result, or it MAY generate multiple alerts per a result.
+Each alert should be its own message.

 ### Forwarders

-Forwarders take the final enriched message, formats it and sends it to an external source like a SIEM, sends an email, etc. These aren't expected to have any stdout.
+Forwarders take the alerts, formats them, optionally groups them, and sends them to an external source like a SIEM, sends an email, etc. These aren't expected to have any stdout.

-### Monitors
+### Source Monitors

-Monitors watch sources for changes.
+Source Monitors watch sources for changes.
 When a change happens, it emits a source event.

 A few examples of monitors: